JSDale/AdvancedDbAssessment/Documentation/DaleJacob_COM519_Report_15Jan2021.md

 ### Functionality

 The system will be comprised of two main functions, a service that keeps track of attendance and a service that allows users to view all profiles, create and edit their own.
-I intend to implement other functionality, however I am aware of the time constraints so they might have to missed out of this version and looked at in a future sprint.

 ### Datastores